-We will continue our commitment to assessing student knowledge and learning through hands-on and authentic assessments in early childhood with a focus on observation and playful learning experiences either in the classroom or virtually.
-The addition of a full-time literacy coach will further support ongoing reading assessments and use of reading assessment data to guide instruction.
+We continue our commitment to assessing student knowledge and learning through hands-on and authentic assessments in early childhood with a focus on observation and playful learning experiences either in the classroom or virtually.
+The addition of a full-time literacy coach further supports ongoing reading assessments and use of reading assessment data to guide instruction.